Course Restrictions

 English

-• All other English courses require the equivalent of a 1.0 UWO first year credit in English or Literature Studies (one full year course, or two term courses).
+All English courses other than ENGLISH 1000–2099 require the equivalent of a 1.0 UWO first-year credit in English or Literature Studies (one full year course, or two term courses).

 Restricted Courses